slinkity/slinkity/docs/src/index.md

 So start in the first camp, with zero cost of switching to the second.

-## How can I try it?
+## How can I jump in?

 This project is still _heavily_ under development in an early alpha phase.
-But if you're brave enough, head to our [quick start guide](/docs/quick-start/) to try for yourself! 🚀
+But if you're excited to try it out, head to our [quick start guide](/docs/quick-start/)!

-For future updates, release milestones, project showcases, and more, expect updates on Twitter from these lovely accounts:
+We don't want to stay alpha forever though.
+For those with feature requests, bug reports, and a love for open source, now's a great time to get involved.
+Head to [our CONTRIBUTING guide](https://github.com/slinkity/slinkity/blob/main/CONTRIBUTING.md) to learn more ❤️

+### Contributors

-{% include 'home/twitter-links.html' %}
+{% include 'contributors.njk' %}